 - Clutch pedal issues on manual transmissions

 - Off-road abuse

-The Gen3 Tacoma is truly built “Toyota tough” and proved to be a much lower risk as used truck option when compared to the competition.
-What could also help is registering for a CARFAX account to assist with repairs etc. Make a note of the VIN and do a thorough investigation about the Tacoma’s life up until now.
-Mileage on a Tacoma shouldn’t be your first point of call, since if looked after and maintained properly will rack up plenty miles with little to no major drama.
+The Gen3 Tacoma is truly built “Toyota tough” and proved to be a much lower risk as a used truck option when compared to the competition.
+What could also help is registering for a CARFAX account to assist with repairs etc. Make a note of the VIN and do a thorough investigation of Tacoma’s life up until now.
+Mileage on a Tacoma shouldn’t be your first point of call, since if looked after and maintained properly will rack up plenty of miles with little to no major drama.

-It’s Rust, lack of maintenance, abuse, heavily modified, cheap suspension upgrades, and accident damage that should be your main concern when buying a high mileage Tacoma.
-Also remember, it’s a mid-sized truck that’s not the best towing vehicle, especially when fully loaded.
+It’s Rust, lack of maintenance, abuse, heavily modified, cheap suspension upgrades, and accident damage that should be your main concern when buying a high-mileage Tacoma.
+Also, remember, it’s a mid-sized truck that’s not the best towing vehicle, especially when fully loaded.